PrincetonUniversity/cutqc2/docs/source/faqs.md

 ### How do I run cutqc2 with MPI?

 Currently the `cutqc2 postprocess` step can benefit from MPI support.
-If you've read the [Getting Started](getting_started.md) guide, you will know that normally you run this command as follows:
+If you've read the [Command line Usage](notebooks/merge_unmerge.ipynb) tutorial, you will know that normally you run this command as follows:
 ```
 cutqc2 postprocess \
   --file supremacy_6qubit.zarr \